jucasoliveira/crypto-ratings/README.md

 #### For crypto coin:

-1. The number of whales holding the wallet;
+1. The number of whales wallet holding the asset;
 2. The contract limits of transaction and or a risk management system, a.k.a anti bot;
 3. the potential differences between the volatility of the coin price both in short term and long-term ;
 4. the interests, including the risk/reward expectations, of relevant